layilin/SP23-33852/sample_annotations.md

 3.8 sacred Mount.
 Mt.
 Helicon.

+3.9 swain.
+A country or farm laborer, a shepherd.

 3.11 Maro.
 Virgil or Publius Vergilius Maro (70-19 BCE), author of the *Eclogues*, the *Georgics*, and the *Aeneid*.

 3.12 Dyer.
 John Dyer (1699-1757), Welsh painter and poet, author of the georgic poem *The Fleece* (1757), which Grainger reviewed in the *Monthly Review* (April 1757).